varuhn36/Note-Manager/README.md

 ![Register Page](https://github.com/varuhn36/Note-Manager/blob/main/Images/Register%20Page.png)

+On the Register Page, you can also add a profile picture by uploading an image!

 # Notes Pages

 Upon logging in, you will be brought to the notes homepage where you can view all of your notes: